nestjs/docs.nestjs.com/content/graphql/subscriptions.md

 }
 ```

-To publish the event, use the `PubSub#publish` method.
+Now, to publish the event, we use the `PubSub#publish` method.
 This is often used within a mutation to trigger a client-side update when a part of the object graph has changed.
 For example:

 ```typescript
 @@filename(posts/posts.resolver)